 Staying at the 25Hours Hotel Vienna

 The reality was quite different.
-We arrived to find a hotel still under construction, albeit, the lower floors.
-The top four floors were completed.
-We took the glass elevator to The Loft or Dachboden on the top floor and stepped into a bright, sun-drenched bar/lounge with a small reception in one corner.
+We arrived at the 25Hours Hotel Vienna and took the glass elevator to The Loft or Dachboden on the top floor and stepped into a bright, sun-drenched bar/lounge with a small reception in one corner.
 The vivid colours of the furniture were cleverly accentuated by the earthy tones of the floor and walls.

 The ambiance was noticeably relaxed with theatrical hints in the decor.
 Guests, predominantly twenty and thirtysomethings, lounged on the large puffy sofas.
 Some tapped away silently on their laptops on the long wooden table.
 I stepped out onto the terrace to find more guests slumped in comfy chairs.
 Large design parasols provided a welcome shade.
 The next thing I noticed was the view.
 Church spires and grand domes dotted the Vienna skyline for as far as I could see.
 Beautiful!